BenjaminPelletier/dss/config/README.md

     at the top.
 1. Run `helm template . > cockroachdb.yaml` to render the YAML.
 1. Run `kubectl apply -f cockroachdb.yaml` to apply it to the cluster.
-1. Use the `./expose.sh` script to create an external IP for each pod:
+1. Use the `./expose.sh` script in this directory to create an external IP for each pod:

         ./expose.sh <NAMESPACE>